nataliepcodes/qnda-app/README.md

 All three types of users can register, login, logout, and see a list of answered questions.

-* Users can ask a question and can select an expert.
+- Users can ask a question and can select an expert
-* Admin users can update users' setup by promoting a registered user to an expert.
+- Admin users can update users' setup by promoting a registered user to an expert
-* Expert users can see a list of questions to be answered, and can answer a question.
+- Expert users can see a list of questions to be answered, and can answer a question

 ## Specification

-HTML, CSS, Flask, Python, SQlite
+HTML, CSS, Flask, Python, PostgreSQL

 Deployed on Heroku